Preetam/darkfruit/README.md

 Terminator
 ----------
-To use the Terminator theme, copy the file to `.config/terminator/config`.
+To use the Terminator theme, copy the file to `.config/terminator/config` or run `terminator-set-config.sh`.

 GNOME Terminal
 --------------